D

 Verifying the binaries

-file from the release page, extracting the signature and running the following command:cosign verify-blob ${YOUR_BINARY_NAME} \ --bundle signatures/${YOUR_BINARY_NAME}.bundle \ --certificate-oidc-issuer https://token.actions.githubusercontent.com \ --certificate-identity-regexp https://github.com/Omedia/mcp-server-drupal/.github/workflows/release.yml@refs/tags/v \ --certificate-github-workflow-repository Omedia/mcp-server-drupal
+drupal_mcp_server binaries are signed by cosign using identity-based signing.
+You can verify your binary by downloading the signatures.tar.gz file from the release page, extracting the signature and running the following command:cosign verify-blob ${YOUR_BINARY_NAME} \ --bundle signatures/${YOUR_BINARY_NAME}.bundle \ --certificate-oidc-issuer https://token.actions.githubusercontent.com \ --certificate-identity-regexp https://github.com/Omedia/mcp-server-drupal/.github/workflows/release.yml@refs/tags/v \ --certificate-github-workflow-repository Omedia/mcp-server-drupal

 Related Servers